Task-agnostic Lifelong Robot Learning with Retrieval-based Weighted Local Adaptation: Appendix for Task-agnostic Lifelong Robot Learning with Retrieval-based Weighted Local Adaptation

 \subsubsection{Training Hyperparameters}

 Table~\ref{tab:training_params} provides a summary of the essential hyperparameters used during training and local adaptation.
-The model was trained on a combination of \textbf{A40}, \textbf{A100}, and \textbf{L40S} GPUs, while we also leveraged multi-GPU configurations to accelerate the training process.
-For each task, demonstration data was initially collected and provided by \lb{} benchmark.
+The model training was conducted using a combination of \textbf{A40}, \textbf{A100}, and \textbf{L40S} GPUs in a multi-GPU configuration to optimize the training process.
+This distributed computing setup significantly enhanced efficiency, reducing the training time per benchmark from 12 hours on a single GPU to 6 hours using 3 GPUs in parallel.
+For each task, demonstration data was initially collected and provided by LIBERO benchmark.
 However, due to version discrepancies that introduced visual and physical variations in the simulation, we reran the demonstrations with the latest version to obtain updated observations.
-It is important to note that occasional rollout failures occurred because different versions of RoboMimic Simulation \cite{mandlekar2021matters} utilize varying versions of the MuJoCo Engine \cite{todorov2012mujoco}.
+It is important to note that occasional rollout failures occurred because different versions of RoboMimic Simulation \citep{mandlekar2021matters} utilize varying versions of the MuJoCo Engine \citep{todorov2012mujoco}.

 Task performance was evaluated every $10$ epochs using $20$ parallel processes to maximize efficiency.
 The best-performing model from these evaluations was retained for subsequent tasks.
 After training on each task, we reassessed the model’s performance across all previously encountered tasks.
+Although we report results only at the end of the full sequence, RWLA remains fully compatible with intermittent skill recovery during continuous deployment: it can be invoked when performance degradation happens, mirroring realistic lifelong‐learning robots that adapt on an as‐needed basis.